 - Ball, Helen L. (2017).
 Evolution-informed maternal-infant health.
 Nature Ecology & Evolution 1(3): 0073.

 - Ball, Helen L. (2017).
 The Atlantic Divide: contrasting U.K. & U.S. recommendations on cosleeping and bed-sharing.
 Journal of Human Lactation 33(4): 765-769.

 - Bartick, Melissa, Tomori, Cecília & Ball, Helen L. (2017).
 Babies in boxes and the missing links on safe sleep: Human evolution and cultural revolution.
 Maternal & Child Nutrition e12544

 - Robinson-Smith, Lyn & Ball, Helen L. (2017).
 Sleep and cognitive function in young children.
 The International Journal of Birth and Parent Education 5(1): 27-30.

 - Sullivan, S.S. & Ball H.L.
 (2017).
 Early Childhood Pediatric Sleep Concerns for Parents: Co-sleeping.
 In Reference Module in Neuroscience and Biobehavioral Psychology.
 Stein, John Elsevier.

 - Tomori, Cecilia (2017).
 The Inequities of Nighttime Breastfeeding.
 In Breastfeeding, Social Justice, and Equity.
 Smith, Paige Hall, Labbok, Miriam & Chambers, Brittany Praeclarus Press.
 231-238.

-To view all Sleep Lab related publications, click here.
+To view all DISC related publications, click here.